fireflycons/tips-for-CKA-CKAD-CKS/README.md

     * `Terminal Emulator` - you may open as many terminal windows as you like.
     * `File Manager`
     * `Text Editor` - you may still prefer to use `vi` in a terminal to edit YAML files, as plain old text editor won't be as smart and may insert TAB characters with will break `kubectl`!
-    * `Firefox` - is included on the desktop for viewing permitted documentation.
+    * `Firefox` - is included on the desktop for viewing documentation.
 They helpfully pass this through a proxy which blocks access to all but permitted documentation, so no chance of accidentally going elsewhere.
 You may open multiple tabs in Firefox.
 * Links to documentation, *considered most helpful to complete your work*, have been added to a Quick Reference box within each item’s instructions.
 * Until such time as killer.sh may or may not update their user interface, it will no longer be a close representation of the real exam environment.
 You should still do killer though, for the question experience.
 * On a lighter note, there should be fewer issues connecting with the proctor and getting screen sharing working.